Use Cacti to Monitor Resource Utilization on Ubuntu 12.04

 For these kinds of deployments we encourage you to consider a tool like Cacti, which is a flexible front end for the RRDtool application.
 Cacti simply provides a framework and a mechanism to poll a number of sources for data regarding your systems, which can then be graphed and presented in a clear web-based interface.
 Whereas packages like Munin provide monitoring for a specific set of metrics on systems which support the Munin plug in, Cacti provides increased freedom to monitor larger systems and more complex deployment by way of its plug-in framework.

-Before installing Cacti we assume that you have followed our getting started guide.
+Before installing Cacti we assume that you have followed our Setting Up and Securing a Compute Instance.
 If you’re new to Linux server administration, you may be interested in our introduction to Linux concepts guide, beginner’s guide and administration basics guide.

 Set the Timezone